noke-inc/noke-core-api-documentation/README.md

 Used to upload lock activity logs from a phone app using the  *Nokē Mobile library*.
 Requires a session string from the lock (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.

-**NOTE:** this route uses a mobile api key rather than the server api key.
+**NOTE:** this route uses a mobile api key rather than the private api key.

+**NOTE:** also, this endpoint is called automatically by the Nokē Mobile library as long as the mobile api key is set

 #### HEADERS